 Is Florida State University College of Nursing accredited?

 Yes.
-The Baccalaureate degree in nursing (BSN), Master's degree in nursing (MSN), Doctor of Nursing Practice (DNP), and post-graduate APRN certificates at FSU are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791; http://www.aacn.nche.edu/ccne-accreditation.
+The Baccalaureate degree in nursing (BSN), Master's degree in nursing (MSN), and Doctor of Nursing Practice (DNP) programs are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791; http://www.aacn.nche.edu/ccne-accreditation.

 What does being accredited mean?